10 Premium Investment Immigration Programs for UHNWIs

 9. Portugal – Golden Visa Residence

-Unlike North Macedonia, Portugal offers a Golden Visa Program, which is a residence-by-investment program that also leads to eventual citizenship.
+Unlike North Macedonia, Portugal offers a Golden Visa Program, which is a residence-by-investment program that can also lead to eventual citizenship.

 Regardless of whether you’re seeking citizenship or not, even just establishing residency in this country can confer exceptional benefits.

-To learn more about this popular program, read our full guide here.
+To learn more about this popular program, read our full guide on Portugal’s Golden Visa.

 8. Spain – Golden Visa Residence

-Spain’s Golden Visa program presents a fantastic opportunity for HNWIs seeking residency in Europe, and like Portugal, it can also lead to eventual citizenship and an EU passport.
+Spain’s Golden Visa program presents a fantastic opportunity for HNWIs seeking residency in Europe.
+Like Portugal, this program can also lead to eventual citizenship and an EU passport.

-In terms of process, the initial residence card is granted for one year and can be renewed for two years and then for successive periods of five years.
+In terms of process, the initial residence card is granted for three, which can be renewed and extended for successive periods of five years.
 To renew, you will need to visit Spain at least once a year.

 The process of applying for and receiving residence is very straightforward and takes about two to three months to complete.
 The investor then gets the right to roam freely in the entire Schengen area.